 We all know that the Central Processing Unit (CPU) is the brain of a computer and provides all the processing for all the processes a computer needs to perform.
 Today’s desktop CPUs can handle almost any game or program you throw at them.
 The CPUs available today are far cheaper and more powerful than the CPUs available like ten to twelve years ago.
 The main reason for that is that the manufacturing of these CPUs have improved over the years and now manufacturers can build a higher number of transistors on very small chips which are very powerful and energy efficient.
 Here we are going to mention some of the best CPUs for gaming you can consider while purchasing a gaming laptop or desktop.

 We have listed a few great gaming laptops and best laptop brands already.
-If you are looking to build your new PC and don’t have the time or you can’t research the different benchmarks for different CPUs you want to select for your new PC, we have you covered with this list of the best gaming CPUs available on Amazon in 2018 and AMD vs Intel processor types for gaming.
+If you are looking to build your new PC and don’t have the time or you can’t research the different benchmarks for different CPUs you want to select for your new PC, we have you covered with this list of the best gaming CPUs available on Amazon and AMD vs Intel processor types for gaming.
 Following are the top 10 best CPUs for gaming from Amazon:

 Entry Level Best CPU For Gaming

 10. AMD Athlon X4 860K

 The AMD Athlon X4 860K may be the best budget CPU for gaming and at such a price, it gives quite a performance.
 With 2 cores (4 threads) and a clock speed of 3.75GHz, it surpasses the performance of Intel’s Pentium processors, which are a little pricier than this one with slower clock speeds.
 The AMD Athlon X4 860K does not have integrated graphics, which brings its price down under $100 and when you buy this, you can save money for a very nice cooler and a very good graphics card to get really nice gaming performance.
 We cannot guarantee if this processor can work for you at a long stretch, so you may need to change it after a few years for a higher performance model.

 9. AMD FX-8300